 The Razor HD comes with a sunshade and is weather proof.
 This is a scope you can bring with you all year round, in any kind of weather.

-- Angled and straight options available
+- Angled eyepiece and straight eyepiece available

 - High quality